Review: Standard Chartered Visa Infinite Card

 Transfer Partners & Fees

-Standard Chartered has 10 different airline and hotel transfer partners, one of the widest ranges in Singapore.
+Standard Chartered used to have 10 different airline and hotel transfer partners, one of the widest ranges in Singapore.

 Frequent Flyer Programme